Long Island Nursing Education Concentration

 - Advocate for relationships that support individual and population health outcomes through interprofessional collaboration.

-- Exemplify a life characterized by integrity, intellectual and spiritual values, social responsibility and service.
+- Exemplify a life characterized by integrity, intellectual rigor, spiritual depth, social responsibility and service.

 - Actualize way of being through multiple ways of knowing to support a culture of excellence in master’s level nursing practice.